OCVIBE

 Campaigns

-The Honda Center’s 30th Anniversary marked one of the first real expressions of the emerging OCVIBE brand.
-Inspired by Southern California’s collision of mountains, beaches, and sport, the design centered on radiating lines swirling around an epicenter.
+The Honda Center’s 30th Anniversary marked one of the first real expressions in the lead up to launching the OCVIBE brand.
+Inspired by SoCal's collision of mountains, beaches, and sport, the design centered on radiating lines swirling around an epicenter.
 From packaging to an ice luge, I led the team across a wide range of deliverables, culminating in a sold-out Gwen Stefani concert.
 A limited-edition illustrated poster became an unexpected cultural hit, reselling on eBay within days.

 The OCVIBE Brand Launch marked the first full expression of a brand we had spent a year building.
 This two-day event transformed the ARTIC train station into a miniature OCVIBE—activating multiple floors with experiences previewing the district’s future.
 Two 100-foot LED screens debuted our new motion system, while a limited-edition poster—presented to the Mayor of Anaheim—marked the moment.
 Nearly 1,000 guests, from civic leaders to the NHL team, moved through a fully realized brand in action.